anatoliy-sokolenko/anatoliy-sokolenko.github.io/_posts/2015-01-05-30-engineer-books.md

 categories: [blog]
 ---

-Some books are replaced with never analogs.
+Some books are replaced with newer analogs.
 Considerable part of my experience and knowledge (e.g. PHP, GWT or Hybris) is absolutely irrelevant to Software engineering, thus such books where intentionally skipped.

 Books are listed in order of my first expirience in their subject.